angrybacon/doomsday-wiki/markdown/articles/2019/01/14/scg-worcester-classic.md

 When Gitaxian Probe was banned, Doomsday, barely clinging to life after losing SDT, was pronounced dead.
 We Doomsday players began the recovery process, sorting through our emotions.
 Most everyone is familiar with the 5 stages of
-grief: Denial, Anger, Bargaining, Depression, Acceptance.
+grief: denial, anger, bargaining, depression, acceptance.
 I never made it past the first.

 I am a Doomsday player, always have been.
 I have little interest in playing